 The Interdisciplinary Humanities Research Center announces a special grant funding opportunity for arts & sciences faculty.
 More information can be found here!

 The conference “Black Bibliographia: Print/Culture/Art” took place on April 26 and 27 and hosted around one hundred attendants in order to discuss what is a black book.
-The first day of the conference started with… Read More
+The first day… Read More

-Students and faculty from the Center for Material Culture Studies at the University of Delaware are proud to announce the launch of the first database prototype connecting objects, literature, and the visual arts!
-You can… Read More
+Students and faculty from the Center for Material Culture Studies at the University of Delaware are proud to announce the launch of the first database prototype connecting objects, literature, and… Read More